 - Work Reports.

-> BrightWork leverages that structure within SharePoint to naturally build-out project offices, where individual project sites roll up to the Project Office site above.
+BrightWork leverages the structure within SharePoint to naturally build-out project offices, where individual project sites roll up to the Project Office site above.

-> The Project Offices are typically grouped by department, but you can use any grouping that makes sense for the projects in your organization.
+The Project Offices are typically grouped by department, but you can use any grouping that makes sense for the projects in your organization.

 If stakeholders want more information on a particular project, they can simply click on the link and drill down into the project site.